Help with funeral costs

 If you’d like to give your loved one a funeral but are looking for financial assistance, there are a few options that may be available.

 Can you get help with funeral costs from the government?

 The government could help pay towards funeral costs.
 The Department of Work and Pensions (DWP) help with funeral costs with two schemes: the Funeral Expenses Payment and the Bereavement Support Payment.

 It’s unlikely either of these will cover everything, but they can soften the financial blow.

 Funeral Expenses Payments

-- Moving the body within the UK (if over 50 miles)
+- The cost of moving the body within the UK (if over 50 miles)

 It’s also possible to secure a further £700 payment for additional funeral costs, such as a coffin, flowers or funeral director’s fees.